Introduction to Docker Images

 docker image rm 82f67be598eb

-As mentioned above, we can remove the Images even if it is referenced by any container that might be in running or exited state.
+As mentioned above, we can remove the Images even if it is referenced by any container that might be in the running or excited state.
 We have to use -f to forcefully remove any Docker Image as below: –

 docker image rm -f <image_name>or<image_id>